 - Getting ready to go back to school

 Supporting the reintegration of Early Years Early child development sets the foundation for lifelong learning, behaviour, and health.
 The experiences children have in early childhood shape the brain and the child’s capacity to learn, to get along with others, and to respond to daily stresses and challenges.
-This has certainly been a challenging time for our pupils so there needs to be careful planning to ensure positive wellbeing.

 A young carer becomes vulnerable when the level of care given and responsibility to the person in need of that care becomes excessive or inappropriate for that child, risking a detrimental impact on that young person’s emotional or physical wellbeing, educational achievement or life chances.
-This will most likely have been exacerbated by the lockdown.

 Children in care